shumphreys2/shumphreys2.github.io/_posts/2025-01-10-first-post.md

 - See the quick start for more details:\
   <https://docs.github.com/en/pages/quickstart>

-### Add a README.md and _config.yml file to start.
+### Add a few required files to start: README.md, _config.yml, Gemfile
 - More files and sub-directories are added later
 - <https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll#about-content-in-jekyll-sites>
-- NOTE: As an alternative it should be possible to clone a working repo for an example blog.
+- Note: As an alternative it should be possible to clone a working repo for an example blog..
+- Note: I'm not 100% certain a Gemfile is required for a GitHub Action based deployment.

 ### Set up the Source and Actions
 I'm using the GitHub Actions presently.